vp9801175/Auth-backend/README.md

 # Auth-backend
-Authenticating and authorising private routes with JWT token.
+Authenticating and Authorizing private routes with JWT token.